 Job Outlook and Salary for Computer Security Specialists

 Professionals in the computer security field are in demand.
-According to the U.S. Bureau of Labor Statistics (BLS), employment of information security analysts nationwide is projected to grow by 18% from 2014 through 2024, which is faster than the average growth rate for all occupations.
+According to the U.S. Bureau of Labor Statistics (BLS)*, employment of information security analysts nationwide is projected to grow by 32% from 2018 to 2028, which is must faster than the average growth rate for all occupations.

 A degree program such as a Bachelor of Science in Computer Information Systems can provide students with the opportunity to learn the basics of programming, systems analysis and network theory, along with information technology (IT) skills.
 Additional computer security courses can provide in-demand risk management and systems security skills that employers seek.